minhqdao/flutter_notify/README.md

 Things that could help improve the bot:

-- 🌍 Support for multiple release channels (stable, beta, dev)
+- 🌍 Support for multiple release channels (`stable`, `beta`)
-- 📢 Support for the main channel
+- 📢 Support for the `main` channel
 - 🎯 Support for Dart SDK release notifications
-- 🔗 Integration with Discord, Slack, and other platforms
+- 📋 `/check` command to view the latest versions across all channels
 - 🔍 Detailed mode with changelogs and commit diffs
 - ⏰ Weekly summaries
+- 🔗 Integration with Discord, Slack, and other platforms
 - 😬 Tests

 ## 🐛 Bug Reports & Feature Requests